seeques/DamnVulnerableDefiV3-foundry-solutions/README.md

 This is incomplete as it lacks solutions for 13 and 14 challenges (Wallet Mining and PuppetV3).

-For every other level there is a README file with solution and a coded exploit if it was required.
+For every other level there is a README file with solution and a coded exploit if it was needed.

 1. [Unstoppable](https://github.com/seeques/DamnVulnerableDefiV3-foundry-solutions/tree/master/test/Levels/unstoppable)
 2. [Naive receiver](https://github.com/seeques/DamnVulnerableDefiV3-foundry-solutions/tree/master/test/Levels/naive-receiver)